sachagavino/nmgc-1.0/README.md

 - 0D models now works in multi-grain mode.
 - 1D models can now be something else than a disk.
 - parameters.in file is simplified.
-- UV field is added in static. parameters.in is changed accordingly.
+- UV field is added in static. parameters.in file is changed accordingly.